 - works differently then you described on sale

-- has a useful lifetime that is shorter dan may be expected
+- has a useful life that is shorter than could be expected

 Customer guarantee expiration

 In the Netherlands there is no fixed statutory guarantee period.
 Your customer must be able to use the product in a normal way for a certain period of time.
 You must inform your customer of the product's features.
-The duration of the guarantee depends on the brand, price and useful life of the product.
-If the guarantee period has expired, they will still be entitled to a sound product.
+The duration of the guarantee depends on the brand, price, and useful life of the product.
+If the guarantee period has expired, they are still entitled to a sound product.